Li-Reactive-Water-Group/BioRT-HBV/README.md

 cmake --build . --config Release
 ```

-If successfully compiled, the executable `biort.exe` should be in the parent directory.
+If successfully compiled, the executable `biort.exe` should be in the `BioRT-HBV` directory.

-###windows - without compiling
+### Windows - without compiling
 To directly run the BioRT-HBV model on your system, unzip "Biort_HBV_v1_windows_exe.zip".
 There will be "biort.exe" file and "input" folder inside "Biort_HBV_v1_windows_exe" folder.
 Navigate to the folder "Biort_HBV_v1_windows_exe" on your command prompt and you can run the model using the command "biort xxx", where xxx is a subfolder of "input" folder containing the input files for the study site user wants to model.